In part 3, we consider grazing and our options for the good doer.

 Sugar levels can vary between seasons.
-In the UK, there is increased potential for a rise in horses WSC intake during spring when soil temperatures reach 5°C, and again in the autumn.
+In the UK, there is increased potential for a rise in horses' WSC intake during spring when soil temperatures reach 5°C, and again in the autumn.
 While there is an increase in the level of WSC during this period, the potential for increased intake is more likely linked to an increased potential intake of grass overall.
-When it comes to considering WSC levels, while certain species can accumulate more than others and certain times of year may see a peak in level, WSC concentrations are more closely associated with environmental conditions.
+When considering WSC levels, while certain species can accumulate more than others and certain times of year may see a peak in level, WSC concentrations are more closely associated with environmental conditions.

 What impacts the WSC level in grass?

 Many factors influence the level of WSCs in grass, and the same grass pasture can vary from year to year and even at different points throughout the day!
 While there are no absolute guarantees, considering the following factors, which increase WSC levels may help to identify times of greatest potential intake.
 It is important to note that a lot of these factors have a common theme running through them – stress.
 When grass is under stress of any kind, WSC levels accumulate.